State Tomography¶

 results.append(backend.run(sampler))

-The state tomography can then be ran with the process method and the produced density matrix examined.
+The state tomography can then be ran on the results with the process method and the produced density matrix examined.

 [6]: